BLEnD-Vis: Benchmarking Multimodal Cultural Understanding in Vision Language Models: Ethics Statement

 \textbf{Bias and Representation:} The benchmark aims to \textit{reveal} potential biases in VLMs concerning cultural knowledge, particularly disparities between high-resource and lower-resource regions, as evidenced in our results.
 However, the benchmark itself could inadvertently perpetuate biases present in the original BLEnD data or introduced during image generation (e.g., stereotypical depictions), despite human validation efforts.
 By making the benchmark public, we intend to facilitate research into identifying and mitigating such biases, promoting more equitable cultural representation in future models.
 We focused on everyday cultural knowledge to minimise the risk of evaluating sensitive or sacred topics inappropriately.

 \textbf{Data Provenance and Annotation:} The textual data originates from the BLEnD dataset \citep{NEURIPS2024_8eb88844}, which involved human participants providing cultural information.
+Consistent with the original BLEnD dataset's licensing, we release our dataset under a CC-BY-4.0 license.
 Images were generated using publicly available models and subsequently validated by human annotators following defined guidelines (Appendix \ref{appendix:annotation_details}) to ensure relevance and appropriateness, filtering out problematic content flagged by a majority vote.
 Annotators are focused on validation rather than subjective judgment of cultural value.
 Furthermore, AI assistants provided support for coding tasks and enhancing the clarity of manuscript drafts; all such contributions were meticulously reviewed and edited by the authors to ensure the final work's accuracy and adherence to academic standards.

 \textbf{Intended Benefit:} Our primary goal is to contribute positively to the AI community by providing a tool that encourages the development of VLMs with a more nuanced, robust, and equitable understanding of diverse global cultures.
 We believe that improving the cultural competence of AI systems is crucial for fostering user trust, reducing harm caused by cultural insensitivity, and promoting fairness in global AI applications.
 The dataset and associated code will be released publicly to facilitate transparency and further research in this critical area.